Sampoong Department Store collapse

 Construction on the store began in 1987 and was completed in 1990.
 The company initially contracted to build the structure withdrew after the chairman of Sampoong Group's construction division, Lee Joon, demanded changes to the concrete support columns that introduced structural concerns.
 Lee Joon ultimately used his own company to complete construction.
 Investigators blamed the collapse primarily on the column specifications which were incorrect for a flat-slab building design.

-On December 27, 1995, Lee Joon was convicted of criminal negligence and sentenced to 10 years and 6 months imprisonment and his son Lee Han-sang was convicted of corruption and accidental homicide and sentenced to 7 years imprisonment.
-On appeal Lee Joon's sentence was reduced to 7 years and 6 months imprisonment.
-As well, two city planners from the Socho District of Seoul were convicted of taking bribes.
+On December 27, 1995, Lee Joon was convicted of criminal negligence and sentenced to 10 years and 6 months imprisonment.
+His sentence was later lessened to 7 years and 6 months on appeal.
+His son, Lee Han-sang, was convicted of corruption and accidental homicide and sentenced to 7 years imprisonment.
+Additionally, two city planners from the Seocho District were convicted of taking bribes.

 Background

-In the events leading up to the 1988 Summer Olympics, there was a large development boom in the Seoul Capital Area.
-Because of bans against international construction contractors signing contracts for projects in Seoul at the time, almost all buildings were being erected by South Korean companies, which typically built the structures quickly because of the large number of projects assigned to them.
+Following the selection of Seoul as host city of the 1988 Summer Olympics, there was a large development boom in the Seoul Capital Area.
+As local law did not allow foreign contractors to sign contracts for projects in Seoul at the time, almost all buildings were being erected by South Korean companies, which typically built the structures quickly and with a low quality because of the large number of projects assigned to them.

 The Sampoong Group began construction of the Sampoong Department Store in 1987 over a tract of land in the Seocho District previously used as a landfill.
 The building's plans originally called for a residential apartment building with four floors to be built by Woosung Construction.
 However, during construction, the blueprints were changed by the future chairman of Sampoong Group's construction division, Lee Joon, to instead create a large department store.
 This involved cutting away a number of support columns to install escalators and the addition of a fifth floor (originally meant as a roller skating rink but later changed to a food court).

 Woosung refused to carry out these changes due to serious structural concerns.
 In response, Lee Joon fired them and used his own company to complete the store's construction instead.
 The building was completed in late 1989, and the department store opened to the public on July 7, 1990, attracting an estimated 40,000 people per day during the building's five years of existence.
 The store consisted of north and south wings connected by an atrium.